blawson69/DoorMaster/README.md

 - **Touch** - Any time a door is touched.
 This trigger is set off by **any** use of the Use, Pick, Break, _or Disable_ buttons and applies to all door States except Broken.
 If not using a [Lock token](#lock-tokens), using the Key button on the door will also trigger the trap.

   Note: This trigger supersedes **all** interactions.
 It is highly recommended to keep the trap reset function off (see above) when using this trigger.
+- **Touch-Locked** - Any time a door is touched when it is Locked.
+This trigger only works when using a [Lock token](#lock-tokens).
+If you have not set a Lock token, the trap will revert to using the Touch trigger.
 - **Pick** - Whenever is door's lock is picked, _whether or not_ the attempt is successful.
 Lockpicking traps only trigger when the actual attempt is made, so players will go through the entire [decision process](#doormaster-characters) until the Pick Lock button is executed for the selected character.
 - **Fail-Pick** - When an attempt to pick a lock fails.
 Successful attempts will not trip this trigger.
 - **Unlock** - When a door is unlocked, either by successfully picking the lock or by using _any other means_.